multitudes/42-minishell/README.md

 }
 ```

-## We are allowed to use a global variable
+## We are Allowed to Use a Global Variable
 In the subject of the project, it is mentioned that we can use a global variable to track the signals received by the program.
 This is useful because signal handlers cannot take arguments, so we need a way to communicate the signal number to the rest of the program.
 However there is a way to get the exit signal of the childrem processes with the waitpid function.
 Ex: